 Dan Basile — Interim Executive Director of the Office of Information Technology, Texas A&M Health Science Center

-Get their unique perspective on why they selected Syncplicity and how they’re rolling it out to 200,000 users across the Texas A&M System.
+Get their unique perspective on why they selected Syncplicity by Axway and how they’re rolling it out to 200,000 users across the Texas A&M System.
 And while you’re there, take advantage of the Q&A session to get answers to your most pressing questions.

-Why the Texas A&M System turned to Syncplicity
+Why the Texas A&M System turned to Syncplicity by Axway

 The faculty, students, and staff who comprise Texas A&M System universities and agencies are dedicated to providing services, performing research, and offering educational programs that enhance the lives of the state’s citizens and improve its communities.
 In order to achieve their research, education, and service goals, they needed to share sensitive data, such as student records, curricula, and research content.